rossnelson/instrumentl-challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is organized into 2 primary features
+This project is organized into two primary features:
 * A data import service
 * A REST API for data access